Skip to main content

 • Speed settings: 5

-We’ve seen the Rowenta VU5551 Turbo Silence standing fan rated highly on other “best fan” lists, but after testing it, we’re not entirely sure why.
-True to its name, it has a quiet-run mode named “Silent Night” that’s able to produce 3.4 mph winds without exceeding our testing chamber’s ambient noise.
+We’ve seen the Rowenta Turbo Silence standing fan rated highly on other best fan lists, but after testing it, we’re not entirely sure why.
+True to its name, it has a quiet-run mode named “Silent Night” that can produce 3.4 mph winds without exceeding our testing chamber’s ambient noise.

-Aside from this feature, however, the Turbo Silence left us feeling confused as to what was justifying its price point.
-It wasn’t very fast, even with its Power Boost mode enabled.
-It also required the most set-up by far.
+Aside from this feature, however, the Turbo Silence left us feeling confused about what justified its price point.
+It wasn’t very fast, even with its Power Boost mode enabled, and it also required the most set-up by far.

-If you absolutely need an inaudible fan, the Turbo Silence might be worth it.
+The Turbo Silence might be worth it if you need an inaudible fan.
 Otherwise, we’d recommend the Pureflow Circulator, which was capable of running almost as silently.

 Pros